 Thankfully we have organisations like the British Tinnitus Association to offer support and guidance but the feedback I generally glean from the various forums is that tinnitus is rarely understood and frequently treated with a complete lack of sympathy from ENT Departments and GPs alike.

 It is even harder for the loved ones of sufferers to understand and deal with.
 The Husband is as sympathetic as he can be but his approach is to focus on something else – so, so difficult.

-I guess sufferers feel, like I do, that tinnitus is a curse.
+I guess sufferers feel like I do, that tinnitus is a curse.
 Why me? must be the silent (ah the irony) refrain of many.
-We search to understand what caused it and any sniff of a cure, however flakey, makes us light up like beacons with long-surpressed hope.
+We search to understand what caused it and any sniff of a cure, however flaky, makes us light up like beacons with long-suppressed hope.

 There are so many people suffering from this now, not least those returning from military service, those who have had car accidents, those who have had industrial injuries and those who suffer from hearing loss.

 Yes.
 Tinnitus is not fatal but the misery it causes sometimes is.
 On that basis alone, tinnitus sufferers need to band together and demand more research and push for solutions that are clinically tried and have a proven efficacy.

 I understand that such studies are underway, however, I hope the results and any cure follow swiftly behind.